jamesoneill54/ca4012-statistical-machine-translation-labs/notes.md

     - Developed from a parallel data.
 - **Language Model:** Models how likely it is that `e` is an acceptable sentence - **Fluency**
     - Developed from a monolingual data.
-- The translation model and language model make up two of the three parts of an SMT, the third being the **decoder.**
+- The translation model and language model make up two of the three parts of an SMT, the third being the **decoder.** This is known as the **Noisy Channel Model.**
     ```
     (1) Decoder -> (2) Language Model -> (3) Translation Model
     ```